How Long Does It Take To Potty Train A Golden Retriever Puppy?

 The age at which you begin potty training a Golden Retriever puppy affects how long it takes.
 The Golden Retriever puppies’ bladder isn’t fully developed until around sixteen weeks of age.
 Puppies that happen to be successful at potty training before this age can still struggle with the occasional accident here and there.

 How long it take to potty train, a Golden Retriever puppy depends on how much time their pet parent devotes to the task.
-Life can be busy, but there must be ample time devoted to this process for success.
+Life can be busy, but ample time must be devoted to this process for success.

 If the puppy has no accidents, the pet parent can try decreasing it to every forty-five minutes and so on.
 Through this trial and error, pet parents and Golden Retriever puppies can find the right spot where they go out for potty before an inside accident happens, but not so soon that they don’t have to go.